The Green Berets poster

 The inciting incident occurs at 19 minutes when Orders arrive: Kirby's A-Team is deployed to Vietnam to defend Special Forces camp Dodge City near the Cambodian border against imminent Viet Cong attack.
 The men transition from training to mortal danger..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 37 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This shows the protagonist's commitment to The massive Viet Cong assault begins on Firebase Dodge City.
+This indicates the protagonist's commitment to The massive Viet Cong assault begins on Firebase Dodge City.
 No turning back—Kirby and his men are fully committed to combat.
 The debate is over; survival begins., moving from reaction to action.

 The Collapse moment at 107 minutes (75% through) represents the emotional nadir.
 Here, Petersen, Hamchunk's beloved friend, is killed during the extraction.
 The "Scrounger" who brought joy and humor dies protecting the mission.
-The whiff of death—literal and devastating—especially for the orphan boy., shows the protagonist at their lowest point.
+The whiff of death—literal and devastating—especially for the orphan boy., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 114 minutes initiates the final act resolution at 80% of the runtime.
 Kirby adopts Hamchunk, promising the orphan a future in America.
 This personal commitment synthesizes the mission's purpose: fighting not just against an enemy, but for innocent lives.
 Beckworth, now converted, understands., demonstrating the transformation achieved throughout the journey.